 At the heart of enefirst is the ambition to move the E1st principle from definition to implementation in the national policy frameworks– an objective that can be considered ground-breaking.
-The project builds on existing work identifying concrete examples in Europe of E1st in practice and also how it could be implemented in specific Member States.
+The project builds on existing work identifying concrete examples of E1st in practice and also how it could be implemented in specific Member States.
 The explicit focus on operationalisation of the principle and the linkage to concrete examples of approaches in line with E1st will enable the project team to develop robust and implementable proposals for the EU and its MS.

 Enefirst examines the application of the E1st principle in a sector that matters most to future energy efficiency policy design – buildings.
 Buildings are responsible for approximately 40% of energy consumption and 36% of CO2 emissions in the EU.
 Previous studies have demonstrated the vast potential for energy savings in the building sector and progress to improve energy efficiency needs to be accelerated in order to meet the goals set out in the Paris Agreement in 2015.
 At the same time, 97% of the buildings are not energy efficient.
 To tap the related energy saving potential, enefirst will develop concrete policy proposals for sectors that can benefit directly or indirectly from energy efficiency improvements in buildings and establish approaches through which the full value of energy efficiency can be utilised and valorised.
 This will enable EU MS to take a much more systematic approach to energy efficiency and put in place additional policy and regulatory levers.